Marine Aquariums

 Now inspect the inside of the pump housing for scoring caused by sand or small shells entering the pump , if sand is found in the pump you will need to put precautions in place such as foams or filter socks on the standpipes to prevent this happening.
 Sand and snail shells will quickly damage the impeller well and score the impeller.

-Clean the pump impeller well with a tooth or bottle brush and soak in Ezclean or vinegar to remove calcium carbonate deposits.
+Clean the pump impeller well with a tooth or bottle brush and soak in Ezeclean or vinegar to remove calcium carbonate deposits.

 Also check the impeller shaft for wear where it would usually sit inside the bottom bearing.